UI & Brand Unification

 The ripple effects of brand unification

 The Middleby Corporation, which does business with 97 out of the top 100 food service chains in the US and internationally, was looking to unify the 60+ brands under their parent umbrella.
 With each new brand they acquired, they were overspending on new product UI’s that completed the same basic set of functions.
-From industrial deep fryers to ice cream machines, Middleby’s products operate similarly.
+From industrial deep fryers to ice cream machines, Middleby’s products have many differences yet many core similarities.

 Framing the problem with research

-An upfront research effort allowed us to discover product similarities, prioritize user needs, and identify places we could cut down on clicks, swipes, and a variety of other user inputs on Middleby’s touchscreen interfaces.
-If we recommended a button change on one interface, we hypothesized and tested with designers, developers, and end users to prove its legitimacy across the product suite interfaces.
+An upfront research effort allowed us to discover product similarities, prioritize user needs, and identify places we could cut down on taps, swipes, and a variety of other user inputs on Middleby’s touchscreen interfaces.

 Designing for a plurality of users

-The people who use Middleby products vary widely.
-We had to do extensive wireframing and testing of the design interactions to make sure that they resonate with new users as well as veteran users who had grown accustomed to the old interfaces.
+We did extensive mockup iterations and testing of the design interactions to make sure they resonated with new users as well as veteran users who had grown accustomed to the old interfaces.
+The new designs were a vast improvement over their predecessors, shaving 22 seconds off the average completion time in operating one machine.

 A guide for the future

-The new designs were a vast improvement over their predecessors, shaving 22 seconds off the average completion time in operating one machine.
-After making final revisions, we developed a style guide to explain the design language system to future Middleby designers and developers.
-The cohesive system simplifies the product design process, ensuring that as more brands are added under the Middleby umbrella, cost and effort are kept in check.
+After making final revisions, we developed a style guide to explain the design language system (DLS) to future Middleby designers and developers.
+The cohesive system simplifies the product design process, ensuring that as more brands are added under the Middleby umbrella, cost, effort, and consistency are kept in check.